lockss/lockss-rtd-manual/docs/installing/downloading.rst

          :depth: 1
          :backlinks: none

-This section describes how to download the LOCKSS Installer with the LOCKSS Downloader [#fn-downloader]_.
+This section describes how to use the :term:`LOCKSS Downloader` to download the :term:`LOCKSS Installer`.

 --------------------------
 LOCKSS Installer Directory
 --------------------------

+.. include:: /glossary/lockss-installer-directory.rst

-The **LOCKSS Installer Directory** is the directory into which the LOCKSS Installer is downloaded and stored.
-In this manual, it will sometimes be represented symbolically as :samp:`{LOCKSS_INSTALLER_DIR}`.
-Many commands in this manual, such as those to configure, start and stop the LOCKSS stack, are relative to the LOCKSS Installer Directory, meaning you need to navigate to it at the console using :program:`cd` before issuing the relevant command:
+In this manual, it will sometimes be represented symbolically as :samp:`{<LOCKSS_INSTALLER_DIR>}`.
+Many commands, such as those to configure, start and stop the :term:`LOCKSS stack`, are relative to the LOCKSS Installer Directory, meaning you need to navigate to it at the console using :program:`cd` before issuing the relevant command:

-:samp:`cd {LOCKSS_INSTALLER_DIR}`
+:samp:`cd {<LOCKSS_INSTALLER_DIR>}`

 ----------------------------------
 Default LOCKSS Installer Directory